phylum-dev/phylum-analyze-pr-action/README.md

           #
           # Use the defaults for all the arguments.
           # The default behavior is to only analyze newly added dependencies against
-          # the risk domain threshold levels set at the Phylum project level.
+          # the active policy set at the Phylum project level.
           # This entry does not have to be specified since it is the default.
           cmd: phylum-ci
           # Consider all dependencies in analysis results instead of just the newly added ones.
           # The default is to only analyze newly added dependencies, which can be useful for
-          # existing code bases that may not meet established project risk thresholds yet,
+          # existing code bases that may not meet established policy rules yet,
           # but don't want to make things worse.
 Specifying `--all-deps` can be useful for
           # casting the widest net for strict adherence to Quality Assurance (QA) standards.
           cmd: phylum-ci --all-deps